poliquin/brazilnum/README.md

     >>> pis_check_digit('1256124131')
     0

+#### CNPJ Parsing
-The first 8 digits of the CNPJ identify a firm, the next 4 digits identify a specific business establishment owned by that firm.
-The headquarters is often establishment 0001.
+The first 8 digits of CNPJs identify a firm, and the following 4 digits identify a specific business establishment owned by that firm.
+Headquarters is often establishment 0001.
 The ``cnpj_from_firm_id`` function will create a full CNPJ from the first 8 digits and a given establishment number:

     >>> from brazilnum.cnpj import cnpj_from_firm_id
     >>> cnpj_from_firm_id('02.558.157')